 Learn about New York’s agricultural heritage through this fascinating collection of antique farm tractors.
 Most of these machines have long retired from the field and were produced before 1960.
 Most have been restored; some to better-than-new condition.
 The tractors are on exhibit every day of the State Fair across from the Beef Barn on the corner of Broadway.

-Special Fair Days Armed Forces Day - Thursday, August 31
+Armed Forces Day • August 28

 Armed Forces Day allows free admission to any active duty or veteran with military identification (Military ID Card, form DD-214 or NYS Driver License, Learner Permit or non-driver ID card with a veteran designation).